pinterest/querybook/docs/developer_guide/add_notifier.md

 ## Implementation

-To keep the notification process standardized, please create an notifier under <project_root>/datahub/server/lib/notify/notifiers.
+To keep the notification process standardized, the standard notifiers are included under <project_root>/datahub/server/lib/notify/notifiers, but for custom notifiers create them under <project_root>/plugins/notifier_plugin/.
 All notifiers must inherit from BaseNotifier that lives in <project_root>/datahub/server/lib/notify/base_notifier.py.

 Here are some fields of notifier that you must configure in the setup process:

 -   NOTIFIER_NAME: This will get displayed on the DataHub website.
--   NOTIFIER_FORMAT: This is the text format of the message that will be sent and must be one of the following:
+-   NOTIFIER_FORMAT: This is the text format of the message that will be sent, by default DataHub supports:
     - `markdown`
     - `plaintext`
     -  `html`